alekseygenerozov/starforge_mult_search/code/README.md

 (4) Use python3 run_batch.py START END FT to identify multiples in the simulation.
 START is the starting snapshot, END is the ending snapshot, and FT is the desired ft.
-To analyze all the snapshots, use python3 run_batch.py 0 -1 FT.
+To analyze all the snapshots, use python3 starforge_mult_search/code/run_batch.py 0 -1 "1.0 --ntides".
-This will run the script find_multiples_new2.py, and output pickle files for all of the snapshots containing information about the multiples in the simulation.
+This will run the script find_multiples_new2.py, and output pickle files for all the snapshots containing information about the multiples in the simulation.
 The data is stored in a "cluster" object that contains a list of "systems."
 Each system contains several fields encoding its properties, e.g.
 (i) multiplicity (ii) ids [ids of stars in the system] (iii) sub_mass [masses of